jlintz/LrGeniusAI/plugin/README.md

 - Generate metadata (`title`, `caption`, `keywords`, `alt_text`)
 - Run semantic search on your catalog
 - Detect, cluster, and browse people/faces
+- Run image culling on selections or the current view and create result collections for fast review
 - Re-import generated metadata back into Lightroom

 The plugin is designed to work with local and cloud providers, while keeping Lightroom as your main workspace.